ibm-cloud-docs/discovery/migrate-adn.md

 ## Authentication differences
 {: #auth-adn}

-The {{site.data.keyword.discoveryshort}} service uses the standard {{site.data.keyword.Bluemix_notm}} `username` and `password` credentials to access queries.
+{{site.data.keyword.discoveryshort}} uses the standard {{site.data.keyword.Bluemix_notm}} `username` and `password` credentials to access queries.
 This replaces the existing API key method that AlchemyData News used.
-All {{site.data.keyword.discoveryshort}} queries must be made with a username and password combination created by {{site.data.keyword.discoveryshort}} service instance.
+All {{site.data.keyword.discoveryshort}} queries must be made with a username and password combination created by a {{site.data.keyword.discoveryshort}} instance.

 Your service credentials can be managed by viewing the **Service Credentials** tab of your service within {{site.data.keyword.Bluemix_notm}}.

 ## Configuring a Discovery instance
 {: #config-adn}

-A {{site.data.keyword.discoveryshort}} service instance is created in the same way that you created your AlchemyData News instance.
+A {{site.data.keyword.discoveryshort}} instance is created in the same way that you created your AlchemyData News instance.

 1. Navigate to [{{site.data.keyword.Bluemix_notm}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/catalog/services/discovery){: new_window}, login, and select {{site.data.keyword.discoveryshort}} from the service catalog.
 1. Select the appropriate plan for your needs and click **Create**.

-  The {{site.data.keyword.discoveryshort}} service offers a Lite plan with 1000 available news queries per month.
+  {{site.data.keyword.discoveryshort}} offers a Lite plan.
+See [{{site.data.keyword.discoveryshort}} pricing plans](/docs/services/discovery?topic=discovery-discovery-pricing-plans#discovery-pricing-plans) for details.
 You can use an instance of this plan to identify equivalent queries without having to pay for them.
   {: tip}

 1. Click on the **Service Credentials** tab and select **View Credentials** to identify the `url`, `username`, and `password` for this instance.